raindropio/help/docs/troubleshooting/firefox-extension.md

 We have discussed the problem with Mozilla, however, they seem unable to fix it so that extensions like Raindrop.io can function entirely in private mode.

 Firefox Bugzilla report: https://bugzilla.mozilla.org/show_bug.cgi?id=1329304

-### Extension keeps asking for login
-There could be several reasons why this happen:
-1. Be sure that `privacy.firstparty.isolate` is disabled
-2. If you using Firefox Containers try workaround mentioned above